Versent/saml2aws/README.md

 ## Install

-### OSX
+### macOS

-If you're on OSX you can install saml2aws using homebrew!
+If you're on macOS you can install saml2aws using homebrew!

 ```
 brew install saml2aws